mit-cml/appinventor-extensions/DEV.md

 * Before making new commits, `git diff --staged` to check if modifications are proper.
 * `grep` is your friend to locate files.

+### Road Map

+* MT7697 extension for AI2

+Sources are located under `appinventor/components/src/edu/mit/appinventor/iot/mt7697/`.
+It's a clone of Arduino 101 extension with some modifications.

+* (Arduino based) MT7697 driving code

+We'll create it from scratch under `arduino-sources`.
+The Arduino 101 code in `arduino-sources/AIM-for-Things-Arduino101` is taken as the reference implementation.

+* Device Connectivity

+Android phone communicates with MT7697 over GATT protocol.
+MT7697 behaves as a peripheral device, while the Android phone, the central device, connects to it to retrieve data.

 ## Build & Test

 ### Get sources